 What Agentic AI Is Not

-Autometa designs and builds agentic systems for data teams.
+autoMETA designs and builds agentic systems for data teams.
 If you're wondering whether your workflows are a good fit, book a discovery call.